March 23, 2020

 Fasting reduces brain over-activity, allowing you to focus on your tasks.
 Various studies proved that fasting enhances memory performance, cognitive behavior and reduces depression activity.

-Myth: Fasting Cause Fatigue
+Common Fasting Myths: Fasting Cause Fatigue

 Reality: Fasting can Boost your Energy Levels